| GENERAL INFO (Jump to Diary)|

 Considering the long drive, which I have to return bye too, I decide to comforts myself with some good food.
 The only restaurant in town only offers a cheese bread, but naive, I think the price reflects a interesting meal.
-I get two slices of tasteless rubber cheese on a bland white bread what half a tomato and a sliced strawberry!
+I get two slices of tasteless rubber-cheese on a slice of white bread with half a tomato and a sliced strawberry!

 I engulf it fast, and set the GPS for next sight, way

-back east, well knowing I won't reach it.
+back east, well knowing I won't reach it today.
 When I pass the camp I looked up in

 this morning at five, I turn in, and call it a day.